-- Employers will have a deduction of additional 100% for the costs of private health insurance or prepaid medicine contracted in favour of workers, - 2.
-Other sub-sectors of sector agricultural, fishing or aquaculture, shall benefit from this regime for its production phase, when the President of the Republic, by Decree, so have it, provided that there is the report on the corresponding fiscal impact of the Internal Revenue Service.
+- I. Employers will have a deduction of additional 100% for the costs of private health insurance or prepaid medicine contracted in favour of workers, provided that the coverage is for all workers, without prejudice that is or not by net wage, and than by contracting with companies domiciled in the country, with the exceptions ", limits and conditions laid down in the regulation.", provided that the coverage is for all workers, without prejudice that is or not by net wage, and than by contracting with companies domiciled in the country, with the exceptions ", limits and conditions laid down in the regulation." is not by net wage, and than by contracting with companies domiciled in the country, with the exceptions ", limits and conditions laid down in the regulation." - 2.
+Other sub-sectors of sector agricultural, fishing or aquaicultor, shall benefit from this regime for its production phase, when the President of the Republic, by Decree, so have it, provided that there is the report on the corresponding fiscal impact of the Internal Income Service.
 The rates will be set by Executive Decree, within the range of 1% to 2%.
 Taxpayers in these subsectors that are in the simplified tax regime may maintain that system, provided that the aforementioned Decree thus has it.